pghatani0811/Data-Science-Project-2/README.md

 # Final Recommendation:

-Insurance executives should test the tuned Gradient Boosting model and send the top 5% of scored claims to experienced adjusters for early review before setting reserves.
-In the held-out test set, the top 5% captured all 6 claims above \$40,000.
-Because only 6 such claims were present, the threshold should be validated on additional data before full deployment.
+Use the tuned Gradient Boosting model to rank insurance claims by predicted cost.
+Send the top 5% of claims to experienced adjusters for early review before reserves are finalized.

+The top 5% should be used as a starting point for testing and validated with more data before full deployment.
+The model should support claims managers, not replace their professional judgment.

 # Method VI: Visualization Dashboard